brooknullsh/personal-site/notes/async-javascript.md

 ---
-title: Awaiting A Return Value
+title: Asynchronous JavaScript
 subtitle: An idiot's overview of the Event Loop, Web APIs and queues in JavaScript.
-published: 2025-06-06
+published: 2025-06-22
 ---

 Primarily, JavaScript is a single-threaded and synchronous language but there